RELX reiterates outlook after hitting first-half expectations

-LONDON RELX (REL.L) (RELN.AS), Europe's largest media group formerly known as Reed Elsevier, reiterated its full-year outlook on Thursday after reporting an as-expected 3 percent rise in first-half underlying revenue growth.
+LONDON, July 23 RELX , Europe's largest media group formerly known as Reed Elsevier, reiterated its full-year outlook on Thursday after reporting an as-expected 3 percent rise in first-half underlying revenue growth.

 RELX, which provides information for scientists, lawyers, doctors and the business community, said it had seen a particularly strong performance from its Risk & Business Information unit, with underlying revenue up 7 percent.